coincar-sim/sim_sample_prediction_ros_tool/README.md

 ## Contribution

 * fork this repo
-* use your own algorithms for predicting the motion of percepted objects
+* use your own algorithms for predicting the motion of perceived objects
 * ensure that
   * `/$(arg vehicle_ns)/$(arg pred_plan_obj_topic)` is published
   * all internal ROS communication stays within the perception namespace